webnerd-a/Laserr994/README.md

 ### Hi theree! 👋✨

-Im laserr, a furry goat nerd creature programmer! :D
+My name is Aly, a furry goat nerd creature programmer! :D

-i really like web/gamedev things and make music! hehe
+i love web/gamedev things and make some music as hobby!

-i'll really like so much collab with someone cool together!
+i'll really like so much collab with someone cool together someday!